 - Zombie, the narrator and Supporting Protagonist of Hanna Is Not a Boy's Name pulls this off pretty well.

 - Homestuck straddles this and Lemony Narrator — it's told in second person and usually clearly from a certain character's point of view, but sometimes comes across more of an omniscient narrator, particularly when it Breaks The Fourth Wall.
 And either way, it is inevitably very sarcastic.

 - Most of the narrators in the Metro City Chronicles.

 - Phase, in the webfiction Whateley Universe.
 Phase is a superpowered mutant rather than a PI, but in the stories in which he is the narrator, he is a snarky commentator, very intellectual, well read, even for a teenager who has been to all the 'right' private schools, far too knowledgeable about food (even if he's spent his life as the heir to billions eating the finest food anywhere), and still associates with the other rich kids at the Super Hero School Whateley Academy.

 - Gaven Morren of The Tale Of The Exile is this, being partially based on Garret from the Thief series mentioned above.

-- Paul Twister narrates his stories in this style.
+- In The Lay of Paul Twister, the titular character narrates his stories in this style.

 And now you're expecting something funny here, aren't you?